-Please keep in mind that propretary or company-defined file formats like .doc. or .xls are not ideal for long-term archiving.
+Please keep in mind that proprietary or company-defined file formats such as .doc or .xls are not ideal for long-term archiving.
 Store an additional version in an open format for archiving (Source: http://researchdata.library.ubc.ca/files/2015/10/RDM_DataGuide_V03.1_20151020.pdf).
-The british data archive has published a table with recomended file formats for several types of data.
-Find additionally a safe place for your storage media: There are numerous disciplin-specific repositories and data bases which offer the archiving of research data.
+The UK Data Archive has published a table with recommended file formats for several types of data.
+In addition, find a safe place for your data to store: There are numerous discipline-specific repositories and data bases which offer the archiving of research data.
 Many of them can be found on www.re3data.org.

 We compiled a few helpful web pages on data storage and data safety.

 - Data management and Analysis at Johns Hopkins university libraries (US)

 - Data management best practices at University of Oregon (US)

 - Backup and Storage at Research Data Oxford (UK)